 A wide range of equipment and technologies can improve mobility and help manage ALS symptoms as the disease progresses.
 These devices can make it easier for people living with ALS to get around their homes, speak and perform day-to-day tasks like bathing and going to doctor’s appointments—making life easier for both the person living with the disease and their caregiver.

-Because every ALS patient is a little different, it’s hard to say exactly when each patient will need each assistive device, but we recommend installing a wheelchair ramp and purchasing an SGD (Speech Generating Device) device before either is necessary.
+Because every person living with ALS is a little different, it’s hard to say exactly when each person will need each assistive device, but we recommend installing a wheelchair ramp and purchasing an SGD (Speech Generating Device) device before either is necessary.

 Once navigating the home becomes difficult, wheelchair ramps are often a necessary home modification.
-Wheelchair ramps can range from inexpensive portable ramps to a complete remodel of entryways, patios, and doors.
+Wheelchair ramps can range from inexpensive portable ramps to a complete remodel of entryways, patios and doors.
 Federal law requires that apartment buildings and other multi-unit homes are constructed with basic accessibility in mind, but cramped spaces and other barriers may still exist.

 For more information about making your home more accessible, please contact your ALS Association local chapter.

 When ALS begins to affect the muscles that control breathing, respiratory assistance will become necessary.
 A number of technologies, including breathing pacemakers, can help people living with ALS breathe.
 Both surgical and non-invasive respiratory aids are available.

 For more information on respiratory aids, please contact your local ALS Association chapter.